Salvator Rosa frame

 Reproduction of an antique Salvator Rosa frame gilt on wood.
 This Roman 18th-century gilded picture frame is available in a custom size.
 Therefore, you can fit it with any painting.

-This Roman frame reproduction will be shipped dismounted.
+This Roman frame reproduction will be shipped dismounted, unless you order it with a very small size.
 You will be able to mount it in minutes yourself.
-Click on the video below to see our innovative mounting technique:
+Click on the video below to see our innovative mounting technique.

 THIS ITEM CAN BE DELIVERED FASTER THAN THE AVERAGE: Check delivery time